ActuallyHex/ezImgui/README.md

 ### EzImgui

-EzImgui is an extension that utilizes the ImGui graphical interface library and makes the experience of developing your own user interface much easier.
+EzImgui is an extension that utilizes the [ImGui graphical interface library](https://github.com/ocornut/imgui) and makes the process of creating your own user interfaces much easier for those of us who dont want to mess with scaling/sizing/tab controls/etc. As it stands right now EzImgui is still very much a work in progress and has only been tested in win32_dx11.

 ### EzWidgets